dotnetcore/CAP/README.md

 # Status
 [@lemon](https://github.com/liuhaoyang) is working with Apache SkyWalking official PMC team for our first release.
 Welcome anyone to join us.

+# Contributing Guide
+This section is in progress here: [Contributing to skywalking-csharp](/CONTIBUTING.md)

 # Roadmap
 Expect to release 0.1 compatible with SkyWalking 5.0.0-alpha in May.
 2018